 While using a jar or a mug is a popular way of catching spiders alive, you need to be clever and fast if you choose this method.
 As an alternative, you can sweep the spider up using a dustpan.

-A simpler approach is to use a critter catcher, such as this one.
+A simpler approach is to use a critter catcher.
 This will let you keep a safe distance between you and the spider.

 Another way of getting rid of big spiders is to use your vacuum cleaner and then get rid of the entire vacuum bag (do not throw it in a trash can that you keep inside).